khaledh/khaledh.github.io/docs/osdev/18-system-calls.md

 We'll use `rax` for the return value.

 When executing `syscall`, the CPU stores the user `RIP` and `RFLAGS` in `rcx` and `r11` respectively.
 Upon returning to user mode, the CPU restores `RIP` and `RFLAGS` from `rcx` and `r11`.
 So we have to make sure that `rcx` and `r11` are preserved across system calls.

 Also, the CPU doesn't switch stacks for us when executing `syscall`.
 We have to do that ourselves.
 This is in contrast with interrupts, where the CPU switches to the kernel stack before executing the interrupt handler.
 So it's a bit more inconvenient to handle system calls than interrupts, but it's a faster mechanism.

 ## Initialization

-There's a few things we need to do to initialize system calls.
+There are a few things we need to do to initialize system calls.
 They're all done through Model Specific Registers (MSRs).

 - Set the `SCE` (SYSCALL Enable) flag in the `IA32_EFER` MSR.
 - Set the kernel and user mode segment selectors in the `IA32_STAR` MSR.
 - Set the syscall entry point in the `IA32_LSTAR` MSR.
 - Set the kernel mode CPU flags mask in the `IA32_FMASK` MSR.

 Since we're going to be reading/writing CPU registers, let's create a module for that.
 Let's add `src/kernel/cpu.nim` and define some constants for the MSRs, and two procs to read/write them.

 ```nim
 # src/kernel/cpu.nim